 v.
 Copy of International Preliminary Examination Report - can be late filed, no set deadline.

 It is possible to designate the ARIPO member states to which the application applies.
 In other words, an applicant can decide which states to designate.
-We estimate that the cost of filing a patent application in ARIPO will be between about US$ 2250.00 and US$ 2450.00 (excluding translation fees, if necessary).
-To this must be added the fees for claiming each priority date at about US$ 60.00 per priority claim, and designation fees at about US$ 200.00 per member state designated.
+We estimate that the cost of filing a patent application in ARIPO will be about US$ 1318.00 (excluding translation fees, if necessary).
+To this must be added designation fees at about US$ 85.00 per member state designated.

-Furthermore, please note that for PCT regional phase applications the first renewal fee may be due upon filing (due retrospectively on the first anniversary of the international filing date, where applicable) at a further cost of about US$ 360.00 for the first member state designated plus about US$ 60.00 for each successive member state designated.
+Furthermore, please note that for PCT regional phase applications the first renewal fee may be due upon filing (due retrospectively on the first anniversary of the international filing date, where applicable) at a further cost of US$ 50.00 for each member state designated.

-If the PCT application claims no priority, the second renewal fee may also be due upon filing (due retrospectively on the second anniversary of the international filing date, where applicable) at a further cost of about US$ 385.00 for the first member state designated plus about US$ 85.00 for each successive member state designated.
+If the PCT application claims no priority, the second renewal fee may also be due upon filing (due retrospectively on the second anniversary of the international filing date, where applicable) at a further cost of US$ 70.00 for each member state designated.

 Once examination has been requested, the application will undergo substantive examination.
 If official actions are issued in this respect, the costs of responding to same are dependent on the time spent.